 Sadly, badgers were shot during the past two years in two areas of England as part of a terminally misguided attempt to control TB in cattle.
 It has been announced that in 2015 badger cubs will also be shot in an effort to bolster the numbers killed.
+Since their election victory, The Conservatives have pledged to roll out badger 'culling' to even more areas this year.
 They are scapegoats for farmers' failings and outrageous political backslapping.
 Thankfully the Welsh Government has reversed policy to kill badgers and is now pursuing vaccination of wildlife.
-Despite becoming ever more isolated, the coalition Government in England has pressed ahead with this wide-reaching extermination of indigenous British wildlife.
+Despite becoming ever more isolated, the Government in England has pressed ahead with this wide-reaching extermination of indigenous British wildlife.

-Also, Northern Ireland is being pressurised into considering a 'cull' despite having the lowest historical incidence of the disease (with a selective 'cull' earmarked for spring 2014).
+Also, Northern Ireland is being pressurised into considering a 'cull' despite having the lowest historical incidence of the disease (with a selective 'cull' earmarked).
 The largest report into bovine TB found that badger 'culling' would actually make the situation worse by displacing surviving badgers.